2025 WAFF Women's Championship

-The 2025 WAFF Women's Championship will be the ninth edition of the WAFF Women's Championship, the international football tournament organised by the West Asian Football Federation (WAFF) for the women's national teams of West Asia.
+The 2025 WAFF Women's Championship was the ninth edition of the WAFF Women's Championship, the international football tournament organised by the West Asian Football Federation (WAFF) for the women's national teams of West Asia.
 The tournament will be hosted by Saudi Arabia for the second time, after they had hosted the previous edition in 2024, from 24 November to 2 December.

 Jordan were four-time defending champions, having won the previous four editions (2014, 2019, 2022, and 2024).

 Teams

 Participating teams

 On 16 October 2025, the WAFF announced that six countries will participate in the 2025 edition.